 – Lots of people have said that they found this tip quite useful when looking for flights and so I thought I would throw out another tip to go along with this.
 Use a VPN when searching!

 Depending on where you are located in the world you will actually get different flight prices.
-If you are really trying to get the cheapest price possible, look into getting a vpn like NordVPN and changing your ip address to different locations!
+If you are really trying to get the cheapest price possible, look into getting a vpn like NordVPN if you don’t already have one and change your ip address to different locations to compare potential price differences!

 Should I get the Flight Insurance?